Foreign Currency Leases

 Stage Item Rate Forex Impact Location

-To Functional Currency Initial ROU asset Spot at commencement None (frozen)
+To Functional Currency Initial ROU asset (cost model) Spot at commencement (or prepayment date) None (frozen)

 Initial lease liability Spot at commencement None (at recognition)